Gardo Versoza asks gov't 'ayuda' for cinemas' reopening

 MANILA, Philippines — Versatile actor Gardo Versoza asked the government to help the entertainment industry as well as the moviegoers amid the possible reopening of cinemas next month.

-In a press conference of his upcoming movie “Ayuda Babes,” Gardo said the government should provide things to moviegoers once the cinema will reopen.
+In a recent press conference of his upcoming movie “Ayuda Babes,” Gardo said the government should provide what moviegoers might need once the cinemas reopen.

-“If ever na buksan, sana yung mga kakailanganin kung sakali ay sagutin na ng gobyerno yon.
-Kasi kumbaga yung sine isang form ng pagsasaya yan eh, kahit papaano mapupukaw yung lungkot ng tao,” Gardo said.
+“If ever na buksan, sana 'yung mga kakailanganin kung sakali ay sagutin na ng gobyerno 'yon.
+Kasi kumbaga 'yung sine isang form ng pagsasaya 'yan eh, kahit papaano mapupukaw 'yung lungkot ng tao,” Gardo told Philstar.com.

 The lockdown due to the COVID-19 pandemic, Gardo said, made people suffer and it’s time for them to enjoy movies in cinemas.